 On January 6, 2017, the U.S. intelligence community issued a report that showed there were two campaigns to elect Donald Trump: one run by Trump and one run by the Russian government.
-Trump and many of his senior advisors and close associates have repeatedly denied any connections between the two campaigns, despite the fact that they were working towards the same goal, at the same time, and utilizing the same tactics.
+Trump and many of his senior advisers and close associates have repeatedly denied any connections between the two campaigns, despite the fact that they were working towards the same goal, at the same time, and utilizing the same tactics.

 Yet over the past year, we've learned about a series of meetings and contacts between individuals linked to the Russian government and Trump's campaign and transition team.
-In total, we have learned of at least 75 contacts between Trump's team and Russia linked operatives, including at least 22 meetings.
-And we know that at least 22 high-ranking campaign officials and Trump advisors were aware of contacts with Russia-linked operatives during the campaign and transition.
+In total, we have learned of 101 contacts between Trump's team and Russia linked operatives, including at least 28 meetings.
+And we know that at least 28 highranking campaign officials and Trump advisers were aware of contacts with Russialinked operatives during the campaign and transition.
 None of these contacts were ever reported to the proper authorities.
 Instead, the Trump team tried to cover up every single one of them.